Inspection Site & Host Requirements

 3. The FSA will provide the score sheets.
 (Each score sheet includes a carbon copy for the owner, so no photocopying is required.)

-4. The FSA will determine a schedule, and will provide "day sheets" on the day of the inspection with the
+4. The FSA will determine a schedule and will provide "day sheets" on the day of the inspection with the order-of-go.

 5. The FSA will determine the eligibility of each horses entered in the inspection.
 (All horses being inspected must be registered with the FSA!)
 For this reason, horses must pre-enter the inspection.